Preparing Your Fourby for Offroad Exploring

 All lights functioning

 Corrugations expose weak points quickly.
-If something is borderline at home, it will fail in the bush.
+If something is borderline at home, it will fail probably in the bush.

 If you’re not confident inspecting it yourself, book it in with a mechanic before major trips.
 It’s cheaper than a recovery truck from the middle of nowhere.